livz/livz.github.io/_posts/2017-09-17-hacking-gnome-minesweeper.md

     libgtk-3.so.0 => /usr/lib/x86_64-linux-gnu/libgtk-3.so.0 (0x00007f2dc7f18000)
 ```

 * If you still get an error when trying to lunch GTK apps, make sure the libraries are placed in the correct location.
-The following applies for Ubuntu 16.04:
+The following workaround applies for Ubuntu 16.04:
 ```bash
 $ gnome-calculator
 Gtk-Message: Failed to load module "gtkparasite"